 Research on the link between exercise and cancer

-One small study at Dana Farber Cancer Institute divided a group of 26 women in half between their diagnosis and their surgery.
+One small study at Dana Farber Cancer Institute divided a group of 26 women into two groups in the time between their diagnosis and their surgery.
 One group had 180 minutes of aerobic exercise and 40 minutes of strength training a week, and one group practiced self-guided visualization exercises.
 Pathology reports after surgery showed no changes in the visualization group, but the exercise group showed changes in the immune and inflammatory pathways involved in breast cancer.

 Such a small study needs follow-up, but it gives some clues as to why previous studies have found a correlation between exercise and reduction of breast cancer risk.
 Visualization, a popular technique used by people in cancer treatment, didn’t change the biology of the breast in this research, but it may be help people cope with the stress of a cancer diagnosis.